 Applicants waiting to update their Ireland work permit status are required to be patient.
 The Ireland work permit processing time is around 13 weeks.
 To inquire about the Ireland work permit status, check DBEI’s official website.
-You can check your visa status Ireland via this website.
-Once the visa status Ireland is confirmed as a go, you can collect your visa.
+You can check your visa status in Ireland via this website.
+Once the visa status in Ireland is confirmed as a go, you can collect your visa.

-Yes, applicants of Ireland work visas from non-EEA nations are required to score specific band scores in IELTS to prove their proficiency in the English Language?
+Yes, applicants of Ireland work visas from non-EEA nations are required to score specific band scores in IELTS to prove their proficiency in the English Language.

 The standard working time is 6 – 8 weeks for an Ireland work visa.
 However, if you have any assistance from immigration experts it is possible to organize into 3 – 4 weeks.

 The new policy states that dependents & spouses of green card holders in Ireland can apply for a work visa.
 This is for all occupations.
-The employer should not take a test for labor market needs for work visas for dependent/visa.
+The employer should not take a test for labour market needs for work visas for dependent/visa.